 Patrick Soon-Shiong.
-In July 2015, we entered into an amended and restated executive employment agreement with Dr. Soon-Shiong pursuant to which he agreed to continue to serve as our Chief Executive Officer and Chairman of the board of directors in consideration for an annual base salary of \$1 and eligibility to participate in any benefit programs and receive any perquisites and other benefits that we make available to our senior executives.
+In May 2015, we entered into an executive employment agreement with Dr. Soon-Shiong pursuant to which he agreed to continue to serve as our Chief Executive Officer and Chairman of the board of directors in consideration for an annual base salary of \$1 and eligibility to participate in any benefit programs and receive any perquisites and other benefits that we make available to our senior executives.
 Dr. Soon-Shiong's employment agreement is for no particular term and provides for "at will" employment, provided that, if we terminate Dr. Soon-Shiong without "cause" (as such term is defined in Dr. Soon-Shiong's employment agreement), we must provide him with sixty (60) days' notice.

-Dr. Soon-Shiong's employment agreement provides that, in consideration of Dr. Soon-Shiong's appointment as Chief Executive Officer, on March 24, 2015 we granted or will grant to Dr. Soon-Shiong the following equity awards:
+Dr. Soon-Shiong's employment agreement provides that, in consideration of Dr. Soon-Shiong's appointment as Chief Executive Officer, on March 24, 2015 we granted Dr. Soon-Shiong the following equity awards:

-- An option to purchase 1,851,500 shares of our common stock at an exercise price of \$2.20 per share pursuant to the terms of the Company's 2014 Equity Incentive Plan and an option agreement between us and Dr. Soon-Shiong.
+- An option to purchase 1,000,000 shares of our common stock at an exercise price of \$4.07 per share pursuant to the terms of the Company's 2014 Equity Incentive Plan and an option agreement between us and Dr. Soon-Shiong.
 Dr. Soon-Shiong's option will vest in equal monthly installments over a period of four (4) years from the date of grant.
-If we experience a change in control, as defined in Dr. Soon-Shiong's employment agreement, and Dr. Soon-Shiong remains our employee through such date, the option will fully vest and become exercisable. - A warrant to purchase up to 17,589,250 shares of the Company's common stock at an exercise price of \$2.00 was issued to Dr. Soon-Shiong on March 24, 2015.
-The warrant will vest as follows: (i) 7,406,000 shares will vest monthly over a period of 40 months beginning April 1, 2015; and (ii) up to 10,183,250 shares will vest based upon achievement of certain strategic, manufacturing, clinical development and regulatory milestones. - An option to purchase 900,000 shares of our common stock with an exercise price equal to the fair market value of our common stock at the closing date of our initial public offering and a grant of 600,000 restricted stock units representing the right to receive one share of our common stock for each restricted stock unit that becomes vested, each of which are granted contingent on and effective as of this offering.
-50% of the aforementioned equity awards will vest upon grant and the remaining 50% will vest upon the first anniversary of the closing date of our initial public offering, subject to continued employment through the applicable vesting dates.
-The aforementioned equity awards will be subject to certain accelerated vesting provisions as discussed below.
+If we experience a change in control, as defined in Dr. Soon-Shiong's employment agreement, and Dr. Soon-Shiong remains our employee through such date, the option will fully vest and become exercisable. - A warrant to purchase up to 9,500,000 shares of the Company's common stock at an exercise price of \$3.70 was issued to Dr. Soon-Shiong on March 24, 2015.
+The warrant will vest as follows: (i) 4,000,000 shares will vest monthly over a period of 40 months beginning April 1, 2015; and (ii) up to 5,500,000 shares will vest based upon achievement of certain strategic, manufacturing, clinical development and regulatory milestones.